Four-manifolds, geometries and knots

 An {\it elliptic surface} $S$ is a complex surface which admits a holomorphic map $p$ to a complex curve such that the generic fibres of $p$ are diffeomorphic to the torus $T$.
 If the elliptic surface $S$ has no singular fibres it is Seifert fibred, and it then has a geometric structure if and only if the base is a good orbifold.
-An orientable Seifert fibred 4-manifold over a hyperbolic base has a geometric structure if and only if it is an elliptic surface without singular fibres [Ue90].
+An orientable Seifert fibred 4-manifold over a hyperbolic base has a geometric structure if and only if it is an elliptic surface without singular fibres \cite{[Ue90]}.
 The elliptic surfaces $S$ with $\kappa(S)=-\infty$ and $\beta_1(S)$ odd are the geometric Hopf surfaces.
 The elliptic surfaces $S$ with $\kappa(S)=-\infty$ and $\beta_1(S)$ even are the cartesian products of elliptic curves with $CP^1$.

 All rational, ruled and hyperelliptic surfaces are projective algebraic surfaces, as are all surfaces with $\kappa=2$.
 Complex tori and surfaces with geometry $\mathbb{H}^2\times\mathbb{E}^2$ are diffeomorphic to projective algebraic surfaces.
 Hopf, Inoue and Kodaira surfaces and surfaces with geometry $\widetilde{\mathbb{SL}}\times\mathbb{E}^1$ all have $\beta_1$ odd, and so are not K\"ahler, let alone projective algebraic.